 How You Can Help

-I’m not putting out offering plates, since I don’t want folks to feel yet another sense of obligation.
-Instead, I’ve purchased a bright red box, which will accept any optional gift you wish to make towards my continuing education.
+Pre-Covid-19, I purchased a bright red, squirrel proof box, which accepts cash or checks for any gift concert attendees wish to make towards my continuing education.
 You can write your check to the church, with a memo line mention of the Curious Squirrel.
 When I need to make a claim against the fund, I’ll do so with the church administrator.

 Great success and utter disappointment might be a slight exaggeration.
 However, it shows the range of emotions I felt after giving what I consider to be my best organ recital on Sunday, April 28th at First Methodist in Bella Vista.
 My playing was really pretty decent, even good at times, and was about the best I could have expected.
 The Widor Toccata was the only piece that I had learned before this year.
 Anyone listening to me now versus several years ago would notice significant improvement.
 I am well on my way to playing the organ in mid-life as I did the piano when I graduated from music school.

 I didn’t have a large network through which to market the recital, but I got the word out early, and even let the program sit for long enough to make a change from a shaky to a solid final selection.
 In the last year or so that I have been giving piano and organ recitals at the church, I have been getting audiences between 12 and 35 people, so I reasonably expected that I’d at least hit the low number, despite it being the Sunday after Easter and there being a couple of competing activities at the church.